base0010/restapidocs/index.rst

 Hardware Freedom
   You are free to choose what works best for your wallet, local DAO community and country's radio frequency regulations; up to and including running a completely FOSS hardware stack.
 Generally speaking any eNodeB hardware (cellular equivilant of an access point) is compatible with the Semaphore Network Cellular Protocol;

-[Future: WiFi spec requires 802.11w and wpa_supplicant].
+[Future: WiFi spec requires openwrt/embedded Linux, 802.11w and hostapd].

 **We do not gatekeep across hardware, locality or RF frontend**